Toward scalable quantum computations of atomic nuclei: Lattice Hamiltonian

 Here, the operator $\hat{a}_{\mathbf{l}\tau s'}$ creates a nucleon with isospin projection $\tau$ and spin projection $s$ on the lattice site denoted by the integer lattice vector $\mathbf{l}=(l_x, l_y, l_z)$.
 The notation $\langle\mathbf{l},\mathbf{l}'\rangle$ indicates that $\mathbf{l}$ and $\mathbf{l'}$ are either the same site or nearest neighbors.
 The matrix elements of the kinetic energy are denoted as $T_{\mathbf{l}'}^{\mathbf{l}}$.
 We use

 where $m$ is the nucleon mass, $a$ is the lattice spacing, and $\mathbf{e}_i$ is a unit vector in the direction $i=x,y,z$.
-This is the leading order approximation of the Laplacian on the lattice.
+This is the leading order approximation of the Laplacian on the lattice and corrections are of order ${O}(a^2)$ relative to the leading approximation~(\ref{Tkinmatele}).
 We use

 and

 where $v$ and $w$ are dimensionless couplings.
 Inspection shows that the two-body interaction of the Hamiltonian~(\ref{ham}) is spin-isospin invariant and thereby displays Wigner's SU(4) symmetry.